 Florence Wagner, Ph.D.

-Florence Wagner is director of the medicinal chemistry group in the Stanley Center for Psychiatric Research at Broad Institute, where she is also an institute scientist.
-Her group focuses on designing and implementing strategies that will enable development of novel therapeutic strategies for central nervous system-related psychiatric disorders, such as schizophrenia, bipolar disorder, autism and neurodevelopmental disorders.
-These strategies include the rational design and development of novel, potent, and highly selective small molecules suitable for clinical development and the development of translatable biomarkers.
-The targets span from epigenetics (HDACs), kinases, G-protein coupled receptors, and voltage-gated ion channels.
-Recent findings of note include the design of a toolkit of differentially selective HDAC inhibitors to explore the functional activity of the individual HDAC isoforms and discovery of first-in-class isoform selective inhibitors of the glycogen synthase kinase 3 (GSK3), which will provide key insights to direct therapeutic efforts.
+Florence Wagner is director of medicinal chemistry in the Stanley Center for Psychiatric Research and the Center for the Development of Therapeutics (CDoT) at Broad Institute, where she is also an institute scientist.
+At the Stanley Center, her group focuses on designing and implementing strategies for the development of novel therapeutics for psychiatric disorders, and, at CDoT, on novel strategies to treat inflammatory and metabolic disorders.
+These strategies include the rational design and development of novel, potent, and highly selective small molecules suitable for drug and biomarker development.
+Wagner’s projects span targets from epigenetic modulators and kinases to G-protein coupled receptors and ion channels.
+Her group’s recent accomplishments include the design of a toolkit of differentially selective histone deacetylase (HDAC) inhibitors to explore the functional activity of individual isoforms and the discovery of first-in-class paralog selective inhibitors of glycogen synthase kinase 3 (GSK3).
+Wagner and collaborators discovered novel applications for these compounds as potential therapeutics for various diseases of unmet medical need.
+In addition, Wagner leads a number of academic and industrial collaborations focused on extending their therapeutic potential to new disease indications.

-Aside from her primary area of expertise in medicinal chemistry, Wagner is knowledgeable on the subjects of structural biology, pharmacology, and legal (patent) issues.
-She is a two-time winner of the Outstanding Broad Retreat Poster award (in 2013 and 2014), and as of late 2016 had produced 38 peer-reviewed articles, 4 review articles, and 12 patent applications, 5 of which have been granted.
+Aside from her primary area of expertise in medicinal chemistry, Wagner is knowledgeable on the subjects of structural biology, pharmacology, and intellectual property strategy.
+She was named a member of the Chemical and Engineering News “Talented 12” in 2017, and has produced 42 peer-reviewed articles, 4 review articles, and 12 patent applications, 9 of which have been granted.

 Contact Florence Wagner via email at email@example.com.